MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/object-limits.md

 ms.date: 12/18/2019
 ---

-# Work tracking object limits
+# Work tracking operational, customization, and performance limits

 [!INCLUDE [temp](../../../boards/_shared/version-vsts-only.md)]

-This article details the limits placed on the number of projects and work tracking objects you can define or import.
-When customizing the work item types (WITs), be aware of the limits placed on objects.
+This article defines operational and object limits placed on work tracking and work tracking customization.
+In addition to the specified hard limits on select objects, certain practical limits apply.
+When you customize work item types (WITs), consider the limits placed on objects.
 To learn about process models, see [Customize your work tracking experience](../../../reference/customize-work.md).

-## Operations: Work items
+## Operations: Work items and queries

-::: moniker range="<= azure-devops"
+::: moniker range="azure-devops"

+When defining work items or running queries, the following operational limits apply.

 | Object | Limit |
 |--------|-------|